andrewmoles2/training-resources/README.md

 * Guess the correlation game - https://www.guessthecorrelation.com/ - a fun way to learn what different R-squared values look like visualised.
 I like to make it a class-wide discussion game.
 * What is going on in this graph - https://www.nytimes.com/column/whats-going-on-in-this-graph - a useful resource to help create discussions about data visualisation such as if a graph is still readable/interpretable with some labels or titles missing

+## Open-source tools

+*  [RAWGraphs](https://www.rawgraphs.io/) is a good open-source data visualisation tool/BI tool like Tableau or PowerBi.
+*  [HackMD](https://hackmd.io/) is a great open-source markdown editor which allows for collaboration.
+It has a wide array of really nice features like graphviz and callouts too.
+*  [Insomnia](https://github.com/Kong/insomnia) is an open-source API client that I have found helpful when using APIs for web scraping.
+*  [Quarto](https://quarto.org/) is an open-source scientific and technical publishing system built around markdown and the R and Python ecosystems.
+It is my go to tool for reporting and building websites.

 ## Courses

 *  Data science in a box - https://datasciencebox.org/ & https://github.com/tidyverse/datascience-box - covers pedagogy on teaching fundamentals of data science (using R)